 - Research: gather and evaluate information, sources, ideas and research; conduct intense primary and secondary research; and conduct and clearly explain research results.

-- Organization & time management: organize ideas, information, materials, and people, as well as deadline oriented.
+- Organization & time management: organize ideas, information, materials, and people, learn to become deadline oriented.

 The career you choose will depend on your experience and interests.
 Visit the Career Centre to explore your career options.

 - Careers for graduates: Communications specialist; Technical writer; Editorial assistant; Science writer; Script writer; Sports editor; Promotion specialist; Media relations officer; Technical writer; Speech writer; Author; Social media community manager; Medical writer; Creative writer, Public relations; Web copy analyst; Advertising, Government; Not-for-profit sector, Journalist; Copywriter.

 - Workplaces: Entertainment; Computer and IT; Communications; Medical/Healthcare; Research; Travel; Environment; Customer experience; Biotechnology; Advertising; Policy.